DesertDoggy/json3pdf/README.md

    Only Document Intelligence*1 Studio Read is supported.
 It might work with other modes, but there is no plan to implement it.
    Document Intelligence*1 Max file size limit is 500MB, but large files seem to fail frequently.
 If you run into this problem, try spliting the PDF file into multiple files.
 This will sometimes solve the problem.

-### json3pdfB.py (create black text PDF file to use for adjustment for final file)
+### json3pdf.py (create black text PDF file to use for adjustment for final file)

 1. Run script.
 This will output a _TextOnly PDF file from the json to output folder (./OCRtextPDF), with approximately the same layout as the original.

 You might need to adjust the font size with options.
 You can also use other ttf fonts if you place them in .data/fonts and set options.
 As a default NotoSansJP-Regular is bundled.*4
-At the moment different fonts and sizes for different block is not supported.
-I might work on it later, but since it is intended to make scanned PDF searchable and adjusting to the main text is enough for such use, the priority is low.

-### mergejsB.py (merge black text PDF file with optimized PDF file for adjustment)
+### mergejs.py (merge black text PDF file with optimized PDF file for adjustment)
 1. Run script.
 This will output a _merged PDF file with the optimized PDF with a text layer merged from the _TextOnly PDF.
 2. If the layout is off, adjust it with options and merge again until it is right.

 Layout adjustment is set in points (1inch = 72pt, 1cm = 28.3465pt ) by options.
 Due to the fact that some PDF files are created without dpi in account (as is those from jpeg2000) and pagesize and result in a huge page size causing the dimensions vastly differing from regular size PDF and causing the fonts and layout to break or become missing th script will detect the pagesize and if the page size is over the threshold with a 10% margin, it will take into account the dpi when adjusting the layout by points.
-At the moment vertical text layout is not supported, (adds as horizontal text. ).
+Vertical text is supported partially and can be used for clear text, or horizontal languages (ex.English).

-### json3pdfC (create clear text PDF file to use for searchable text layer)
+### json3pdf (create clear text PDF file to use for searchable text layer)
-1. Run script.
+1. Run script with --clear,-c option.
 This will output a _ClearText PDF file to output folder (./OCRclearPDF).
-   Use same (adjusted) options as json3pdfB.
+   Use same (adjusted) options as the draft.

-### mergejsC (merge clear text PDF file with original PDF file for final output.)
+### mergejs (merge clear text PDF file with original PDF file for final output.)
-1. Run script.
-This will output a _OCR searchable clear text PDF file to output folder (./OCRfinalPDF) Use same (adjusted) options as mergejsB.
+1. Run script with --clear,-c option.
+This will output a _OCR searchable clear text PDF file to output folder (./OCRfinalPDF) Use same (adjusted) options as the draft.

 *1. Microsoft,Azure,Document Intelligence　are trademarks of the Microsoft group of companies.
 *2 openjpeg is licensed under the BSD license.